anaflom/ZigZagSensorium/README.md

 ## License

-The sofware of this project is licensed under the BSD 3-Clause "New" or "Revised" License.
+The software of this project is licensed under the BSD 3-Clause "New" or "Revised" License.

-See LICENSE/ for details.
+See LICENSES/ for details.